Should You Add a Wireless Garage Door Keypad?

 liftmaster 387lm wireless keypad

-What is a garage door keypad?
+What is a garage door opener keypad?

 Does a keypad work with every garage door opener?

 • Your opener can’t use dip switches.
-Dual inline package openers came before the rolling codes today’s garage door openers use.
+Dual inline package openers came before the rolling codes for today’s garage door openers use.
 The rolling codes are nearly impossible to duplicate or bypass.

 Can a keypad work with two or three garage doors?